booz-allen-hamilton/agile-playbook/5_Conclusion.md

-###CONCLUSION
+# Conclusion

-For project development teams new to adopting and transitioning to the agile mindset and Scrum Framework, this Agile Playbook offers a recommended approach for achieving success, instilling team collaboration, improving efficiency in addressing and executing client’s requirements, and producing incremental delivery of the product.
-Each newly formed team can mold its approach, gain momentum, improve their skills, and mature by following the set of processes and recommended practices described in this playbook.
-For more information, or assistance, please contact Functional_Standards_Support@bah.com.
+For project development teams new to adopting and transitioning to an agile mindset, this Agile Playbook offers recommendations for achieving success.
+Use this advice, and your won conversations to instill team collaboration and improve delivery efficiency as you address and execute your client’s needs.

+We hope this gives you a good place to start.
+Keep in mind that each team can and should mold its approach, gain momentum, improve its skill, and become more mature.

+For more information, or assistance, please contact Systems_Delivery_Support@bah.com.

+To speak with an agile coach, reach out to the Systems Delivery Coaches, at coaching@bah.com.

+And, for agile and delivery training for your teams, talk with Systems Delivery University, at sdu@bah.com.